 If you are on any other blogging platforms, you can do a quick Google search.

 Now, you have installed Google Analytics on your website.
 Google Analytics will start tracking all traffic to your website.

 Now, you will now have to start playing with your analytics.
 You need to learn how to use Google Analytics.
 The following tutorials will be helpful in going in-depth:

 - 4 Google Analytics Goal types that are critical to your Business

 - The 8 Google Analytics features every site must have enabled

-I hope, you would have liked this tutorial.
-Comment below, if you have set up Google Analytics on your website.
-Share this post on social media.
-And don’t forget to subscribe to OnlineRockersHub Newsletter.
+I hope, you would have liked this tutorial and installed Google Analytics to your website.
+Comment below, if you need more help to install Google Analytics on your website.

 Here are some hand-picked articles for you to read: